RasaHQ/rasa/docs/dataformat.rst

         "rasa_nlu_data": {
             "lookup_tables": [
                 {
-                    "name": "streets",
-                    "file_path": "data/lookup_tables/streets.txt"
-                },
-                {
-                    "name": "cities",
+                    "name": "plates",
-                    "file_path": "data/lookup_tables/cities.txt"
+                    "file_path": "data/test/lookup_tables/plates.txt"
                 }
             ]
         }
     }

 When lookup tables are supplied in training data, the contents are combined into a large, case-insensitive regex pattern that looks for exact matches in the training examples.
-These regexes match over multiple tokens, so ``main street`` would match ``meet me at 1223 main street at 5 pm`` as ``[0 0 0 0 1 1 0 0 0]``.
+These regexes match over multiple tokens, so ``lettuce wrap`` would match ``get me a lettuce wrap ASAP`` as ``[0 0 0 1 1 0]``.
 These regexes are processed identically to the regular regex patterns directly specified in the training data.
-A few lookup tables for common entities are specified in ``rasa_nlu/data/lookups/``

 .. note::
     For lookup tables to be effective, there must be a few examples of matches in your training data.
 Otherwise the model will not learn to use the lookup table match features.